JonathanPeterCole/NSA-Data-Works-Wales/Arduino/USB/App/README.md

 * **Linting Fix**
   Runs ESLint with --fix to lint the code and attempt to automatically apply fixes.
   `npm run lintFix`

+### Configuration

+To connect to Data Works, this app needs to know the servers network location.
+This location is defined in `config/server.json`.